igor-ramazanov/kak-tree-sitter-helix/README.md

 {
   programs.kak-tree-sitter-helix = {
     enable = true;
-    # This will link themes directory directly from the /nix/store to /home/my_username/.config/kak/color using systemd tmpfiles
+    # This will link themes directory directly from the /nix/store as /home/my_username/.config/kak/color/kak-tree-sitter-helix using systemd tmpfiles
     user = "my_username";
   };
 }